phalcon/blog/_posts/2012-05-15-introducing-phalcon-0-4-0-alpha.md

 ---
 layout: post
 title: "Introducing: Phalcon 0.4.0 alpha"
-tags: [php, phalcon, frameworks, performance, "0.4", release, "0.x"]
+tags: [php, phalcon, framework, performance, "0.4", release, "0.x"]
 ---

 We're happy to announce that after weeks of refactoring and polishing, 0.4.x are now ready to be tested.
 Although, it's an alpha release, it has many improvements, specially focused on a more maintainable code base and get running applications even faster.